johanbrandhorst/blog/content/post/certify.md

 The certify tests include an example of using certify for [mutual TLS with gRPC](https://github.com/johanbrandhorst/certify/blob/5def22fb72640efe80dacb27b57929411248af8e/issuers/vault/vault_test.go#L158).

+See the [presentations page](/page/presentations#certify) for a video introducing Certify.

 If you enjoyed this blog post, have any questions or input, don't hesitate to contact me on [@johanbrandhorst](https://twitter.com/JohanBrandhorst) or under `jbrandhorst` on the Gophers Slack.
 I'd love to hear your thoughts!